fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 The definition of the schema matches the definition of the GraphQL types discussed earlier:

-- `agents` table contains non-nullable columns for storing `name` and `email` values for each agent.
+- the `agents` table contains non-nullable columns for storing `name` and `email` values for each agent.
-- `authors` table has a nullable column for `website` information and non-nullable columns for `name` and `agent_id` values. `agent_id` is a foreign key reference to the `id` column in the `agents` table (and as such we define a one-to-many relationship between agents and authors).
+- the `authors` table has a nullable column for the `website` and non-nullable columns for the `name` and `agent_id` values for each author.
+The `agent_id` value is a foreign key reference to the `id` column in the `agents` table (it creates a one-to-many relationship between agents and authors).
-- `books` table has non-nullable columns for `title`, `description` and `cover` value.
+- the `books` table has non-nullable columns for the `title`, `description` and `cover` values of each book.
-- `book_authors` is a join table between books and authors tables.
-It will store relationships between books and authors in the form of unique author and book `id` combinations.
+- `book_authors` is an [associative table](https://en.wikipedia.org/wiki/Associative_entity) between the `books` and `authors` tables.
+It stores relationships between books and authors in the form of unique author and book `id` combinations.

-I assume that you have PostgreSQL installed and running on your system.
-With the schema defined we can create the database and initialize it:
+Make sure that you have PostgreSQL installed and running on your system.
+With the schema defined, we can create the database and initialize it (the commands below will work on an OS X system with PostgreSQL installed using `brew`; no guarantees regarding other configurations):

 ```
 > createdb gqlgen_sqlc_example_db
 > psql -d gqlgen_sqlc_example_db -a -f schema.sql
 ```

-We need queries to perform the basic CRUD operations We will keep them in the `queries.sql` file, which should look as follows:
+We need queries to perform the CRUD operations on the objects defined in the schema.
+We will keep them in the `queries.sql` file, which should look as follows:

 ```sql
 -- name: GetAgent :one